berehovskyi/apex-stream/README.md

 ## Introduction

-**Apex Stream Framework** is built on custom `Iterables` allows processing a sequence of elements supporting sequential aggregate operations, providing convenient declarative API.
-There are 2 types that implements `Iterable` - `Stream` and `Sequence`.
+**Apex Stream Framework** is built on custom `Iterables` that allow processing a sequence of elements supporting sequential aggregate operations, providing a convenient declarative API.
+There are 2 types that implement `Iterable` - `Stream` and `Sequence`.

 `Stream` is lazy.
 Computation on the source data is only performed when the terminal operation is initiated, and source elements are consumed only as needed.
 Also, a `Stream` can be operated on (invoking an intermediate or terminal stream operation) only **once**.

 `Sequence` is eager.
-Computation on the source data is performed every time when intermediate or terminal operation invoked.
+Computation on the source data is performed every time an intermediate or terminal operation is invoked.
-Since `Sequence` is stateful it can be reused multiple times.
+Since `Sequence` is stateful, it can be reused multiple times.

 There are reference and primitive specializations of `Streams` and `Sequences`
 - Reference: `ObjectStream`, `SObjectStream`, `ObjectSequence`, `SObjectSequence`